petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ## Add a new publication to the project

-Next, click the quick action to "create a new publication from template."
+Next, click the quick action link to "create a new publication from template."
 In the dialog,
 select the `latex/article` template, and fill in the rest of the required information.
-This will add a LaTeX article to our repo and a build stage to our DVC pipeline, which will automatically create a TeX Live Docker container to build the document.
+This will add a LaTeX article to our repo and a build stage to our DVC pipeline, which will automatically create a TeX Live Docker environment to build the document.
 Here we'll create the document in a new folder called `paper`:

 ![Creating the publication.](/images/latex-collab/new-pub-2.png)